 Publication Day: Dad and Ick

 My latest story is out in Nature Futures as of today!
-Nature stories are free to read for a limited time after they’re published, so if you want to read it do it sooner than later..
+Nature stories are free to read for a limited time after they’re published, so if you want to read it do it sooner than later.

-Sometimes technology is frustrating and sometimes it less frustrating if I think of it as an easily distracted toddler.
+Sometimes technology is frustrating and sometimes it is less frustrating if I think of it as an easily distracted toddler.

 Nature Futures: Dad and Ick